dechamps/ASIO401/CONFIGURATION.md

 *Floating point*-typed option that determines which QA40x output voltage full scale sample values map to (i.e. the maximum output level), in dBV.

+Higher values of this setting increase output gain (i.e. make the output louder), and vice-versa.

 **Note:** the purpose of this option is to adjust output gain and attenuator settings.
 The value entered here is NOT calibrated.
 The true full scale output